amy34268/Todo-List-Application/README.md

  the exception, a message box will display "the date you entered is incorrect".

-##Phase 4: Task 3
+## Phase 4: Task 3

 - Coupling Issue:  Writer class and ToDoList class should not have separated DELIMITER, they should be the same value at all time

-  Improvement:     import static persistence.Reader.DELIMITER in toDoList class, so the change in the constant in
+  Improvement:     imported **static persistence.Reader.DELIMITER** into toDoList class, so the change in the constant
-                   Writer will also reflect on ToDoList
+                   into Writer will also reflect on ToDoList

 - Coupling Issue:  When setting UI elements such as JButtons ("ADD") and setActionCommand("ADD"), the String "ADD" should be the same value at all time

-  Improvement:     Created private static final String for all JButtons,
+  Improvement:     Created **static final String** for all JButtons,
                    so the change on the constant in the element's name in the UI class will also reflect on its actionPerformed